Thursday October 18, 2012

 "He did it by selection," Bruce Howden, the current owner, said.
 "He'd go through the fields and select the best pumpkins.
 He'd save the seeds to plant next year's crop with.
 It isn't that we spliced the genes."

 About four years ago, Bruce Howden developed what's known as the Howden XXX.
-It weighs in at about 26 pounds, and has a deeper orange hue.

 "They're all for decoration primarily," he said.
 "A pie pumpkin would be sweeter."